pulumi/docs/content/docs/guides/continuous-delivery/octopus-deploy.md

         weight: 1
 ---

-[Octopus](https://octopus.com) is a deployment automation server, designed to make it easy to orchestrate releases and deploy applications, whether on-premises or in the cloud.
+[Octopus Deploy](https://octopus.com) is a deployment automation server, designed to make it easy to orchestrate releases and deploy applications, whether on-premises or in the cloud.
 Octopus is unlike a traditional CI system.
 In fact, Octopus is not a CI system.
 However, it can integrate with your existing build pipeline and integrate with several of your existing CI systems, like Jenkins, TeamCity, Azure DevOps etc.

 ## Prerequisites